-ISHMAEL means "God hears" suggesting that she was praying to God for help, that in her time with Abram she learned of and believed in God.
+ISHMAEL means "God hears" suggesting that she was praying to God for help, that in her time with Abram she learned of and believed in the true God.

 She is also promised that her son and descendants would be many great nations.

 13Then she called the name of the Lord who spoke to her, "You are a God who sees"; for she said, "Have I even remained alive here after seeing Him?"
 14Therefore the well was called Beer-lahai-roi; behold, it is between Kadesh and Bered.